 CoQ10 supplements are typically safe for most people.
-That said, there hasn’t been much research into how they can impact breast-feeding or pregnant women, so check in with your doctor before taking CoQ10 if you’re pregnant, planning on getting pregnant soon, or breast-feeding.
+That said, there hasn’t been much research into how they can impact breast-feeding or pregnant women, so check in with your medical provider before taking CoQ10 if you’re pregnant, planning on getting pregnant soon, or breast-feeding.

-You should also talk to your doctor before starting supplements if you’re taking any of these medications:
+You should also talk to your medical provider before starting supplements if you’re taking any of these medications:

 Most people won’t see side effects from taking CoQ10 supplements.
 Some people do experience a burning sensation in the mouth, diarrhea, loss of appetite, or nausea, but these side effects aren’t common.

-Yep!
-CoQ10 is typically safe to combine with preventative or acute migraine medications, including other supplements.
-With that said, it’s always best to talk to your doctor if you have any concerns.
+CoQ10 is typically safe to combine with preventive or acute migraine medications, including other supplements.
+With that said, it’s always best to talk to your medical provider if you have any concerns.

-The bottom line: CoQ10 is a safe, effective option for reducing the frequency of your migraine headaches, either on its own or in addition to preventative medications.
+The bottom line: CoQ10 is a safe, research-backed option for reducing the frequency of your migraine headaches, either on its own or in addition to preventive medications.